Jesse-Beaumont/PracticalMachineLearningProject/Practical_Machine_Learning_Project.md

 The model is compiled using random forest.
 Random forest estimates a test set error internally.
 Each decision tree is constructed using a different bootstrap sample from the training data.
 Each tree leaves uses approx 2/3 of the data in the bootstrap sample.
-The remaining 1/3 are left out and may be used to calculate the expected out-of-sample error.
-This is referred to as the "out-of-bag" (OOB) data.

     rf.model <- randomForest(classe ~ ., data=training, mtry=2, ntree=500)
     print(rf.model)